liam-bunnings/happy-cafe-happy-team/README.md

 npm run dev
 ```

-The backend server will run on http://localhost:5000
+The backend server will run on happy-cafe-happy-team-production.up.railway.app

 ### 3. Frontend Setup